-Description The property comprises a converted first floor flat within a former detached house.
-Accommodation First Floor - Entrance Hallway, Kitchen/Living Room, 2 Bedrooms and Shower Room with WC Gross internal floor area (m2) 79m2 or thereby.
-Neighbourhood and location The subjects are situated within an established residential area where neighbouring properties are of a similar age and type.
-Adequate amenities can be found nearby.
-Age Originally constructed circa 1890 and converted at a later date.
-Weather Dry and overcast.
+Description The subject property comprises a first floor flat within a four storey tenement block.
+Accommodation First Floor - Entrance Hallway, Living Room, Kitchen, 2 Bedrooms and Shower Room with WC · Gross internal floor area (m2) 54m2 or thereby.
+Neighbourhood and location The subjects are located to the east of Edinburgh city centre where surrounding properties are of similar design, vintage and character.
+Adequate local shopping, educational and transport facilities are available.
+Age Circa 1900s.
+Weather Overcast with intermittent showers.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Masonry with clay pots.
+Chimney stacks built off the mutual wallhead are of masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof appears to be pitched and laid in slate incorporating flat
+The roof has a pitched profile overlaid in slate work.
+No access was afforded into the roof void at the time of inspection due to the access hatch being outwith Health and Safety restrictions.

-Roofing including roof space roof sections.
-No access was afforded in to any roof void areas as the hatch is located in the upper flat.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron and PVC gutters and downpipes.
+Rainwater fittings Rainwater goods are to cast iron gutters and downpipes.
+There is a central valley gutter.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of stone construction pointed externally.
-No access was gained to the rear of the property therefore we cannot comment on the condition of the fabric to the rear.
+The main walls are of traditional solid stone work being pointed externally.
+The gable elevation has been roughcasted.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of a timber sash and case single glazed type.
-There is a front access door.
+Windows throughout are to timber single glazed sash and case design.
+Access to the subject property is via a door of a timber variety.
 External decorations Visually inspected.
-Painted finishes noted.
-Conservatories / porches Visually inspected. · Not applicable.
-Q Communal areas Circulation areas visually inspected.
-Communal hallway accessed via an entry phone system.
-Garages and permanent outbuildings Visually inspected.
-Not applicable.
-Outside areas and boundaries Visually inspected.
-It was advised by the vendor that the property benefits from private grounds to the front of the property bounded by a mixture of boundaries.
-It was advised by the vendor that the property benefits from private grounds to the front of the property bounded by a mixture of boundaries.
+Paintwork.
+Conservatories / porches Not applicable.
+Communal areas Communai areas Circulation areas visually inspected.
+Communal entrance hall and stairwell secured by an entry phone system.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Not applicable.
+Ceilings Visually inspected from floor level.
+Plastered ceilings.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal walls have a plaster finish.